|

 the moving power to transform the golfing

-which host the Nationwide Tour's BMW
+which use to host the Nationwide Tour's

-Charity Pro-Am each spring.
-But each
+BMW Charity Pro-Am each spring.
+But,

-of Anthony's ultra high-end developments
+each of the ultra high-end developments

 There